baliyanvinay/Python-Refresher/README.md

         pass
 ```

 ## 8. What is a manage.py file in Django?
-List some functions
+List some commands
 Manage.py file is automatically created when a new project is created & is used for administrative tasks. <br>
 It is more like django-admin but also sets DJANGO_SETTINGS_MODULE for project settings(which db, middleware)
+1. <b>runserver: </b> Starts a lightweight dev server on local machine on port 8000 and ip 127.0.0.1.
+Automatically reloads code on each HTTP request.
+Can provide local machine ip to make project accessible to other users.

 ## Coding Question
 ```python